If you did not, read the initial blog post announcing the challenge

 When the page is reloaded, the markup view emit a “new-node-selected” with “null”, in order to indicate there is no more selected node, and so the animation panel release all of its animations.

-Then, when the page and the markup load, a “new-node-selected” is emitted with the previous selection.
 You can see this coming : if the second “new-node-selected” is emitted whereas the first animation wipeout is not done, it will try to also clean up the animations, and some of them might be already killed.

 I submitted a patch which does some queueing to address this.
 When the message is received, it wait for all the pending calls to the animation cleaning function to be over, and then only it make the call to the function.
 I asked for feedback for this as I’m not sure that it’s the way to go to deal with this, and there may be a better way of doing this kind of things.